Tiffilore/Monkey_Business/evaluator/README.md

 `Function` | any

 - we will skip `ReturnValue` objects, since they can never be values of expressions and for now all object types that are only introduced in chapter 4: `String`, `Builtin`, `Array` and `Hash`.
-- we want to add the infamous `nil`, since expressions in MonkeyPL can still evaluate to `nil` given the recent implementation.
+- we want to add the infamous `nil`, since expressions in MonkeyPL can still evaluate to `nil` given the current implementation.
-- in the given implementation, the only object type for whiches boolean evaluation it matters, what its value is, is `Boolean`.
+- in the given implementation, the only object type for whiches Boolean evaluation it matters, what its value is, is `Boolean`.
 However, in many languages, when numbers are evaluated to Booleans, their evaluation also varies with regard to their value.
-Since one might opt for such an implementation for Monkey Pl, too, there are three possible values added for
+Since one might opt for such an implementation for Monkey PL, too, there are three possible values added for integer objects.
 - we could use expressions in our testdata that evaluate to the desired objects (e.g. `fn(){}()` for `nil`, `if(false){}`for `NULL`), but this has the drawback that any changes in the evaluation of such expressions will undermine our tests.
 Thus, we opt for creating an environment mapping the name "a" to the respective values (for example, `TRUE` or `&object.Integer{Value: -1}`) and then use the name in the expression.
 Here is some example code (not from the actual tests) illustrating how this approach works:

 ```go